cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    parsed by the log parser, and then saved as parsed records to the table.
 This data is now available for further analysis, such looking for unique records, sorting, etc.

-This completes the *Getting Started* for Hydrator.
+This completes the *Getting Started* for Cask Hydrator.